 Students majoring in philosophy must complete 30 hours in philosophy, including PHIL 2310, 2320, 3301, 3303, and one course from PHIL 3330, 3340, 4330, 4331, or 4340.
+Twenty-four hours must be at the 3000 or 4000 level.
 Majors may substitute PHIL 4310 for the 2310 requirement.
 Minors are required to complete 18 hours in philosophy, at least 6 of which must be at the 3000 or 4000 level.
 For transfer students, at least 9 hours of the major or 6 hours of the minor must be completed in residency at Texas Tech.
 Philosophy students must receive at least a C in any philosophy course for it to satisfy major or minor requirements.
-Many students combine a philosophy major with a second major..
+Many students combine a philosophy major with a second major.

 The master's degree program is aimed at providing a broad background in philosophy while encouraging complementary work in an approved minor field of study.